← The journal Vertical M&A Guides February 19, 2026

 Blackbaud's Acquisition Machine

-Blackbaud has been the most prolific acquirer in nonprofit software over its four-decade history, completing approximately 17 acquisitions in total.
-The company's largest and most notable recent acquisition was EVERFI for approximately $750 million in December 2021, extending its reach into social impact education and corporate social responsibility technology.
+Blackbaud has been an active acquirer in nonprofit software and adjacent social impact categories.
+Its largest recent acquisition was EVERFI for approximately $750 million, extending its reach into social impact education and corporate social responsibility technology.

 The Bonterra Roll-Up

-The creation of Bonterra represents one of the most ambitious roll-up strategies in nonprofit technology.
-Apax Partners, a global private equity firm, executed a rapid series of acquisitions between 2021 and 2022:
+The creation of Bonterra represents one of the more visible roll-up strategies in nonprofit technology.
+Apax Partners executed a series of acquisitions and combinations between 2021 and 2022:

-- Social Solutions: Acquired October 2021 (case management and outcomes tracking)
+• Social Solutions: case management and outcomes tracking

-- Network for Good: Acquired January 2022 (donor management for small nonprofits)
+• Network for Good: donor management for small nonprofits

 Community Brands and Other Acquirers